-- (a) completing, dating and signing the enclosed form of proxy and returning it to the Company's transfer agent, Computershare Trust Company of Canada ("Computershare"), by fax within North America at 1-866-249-7775, outside North America at 1-416-263-9524, or by mail to the 9th Floor, 100 University Avenue, Toronto, Ontario, M5J 2Y1 or by hand delivery at 2nd Floor, 510 Burrard Street, Vancouver, British Columbia, Canada V6C 3B9; - (b) using a touch-tone phone to transmit voting choices to a toll free number.
-Registered Shareholders must follow the instructions of the voice response system and refer to the enclosed proxy form for the toll free number, the holder's account number and the proxy access number; or - (c) using the internet through the website of the Company's transfer agent at www.computershare.com/ca/proxy.
-Registered Shareholders must follow the instructions that appear on the screen and refer to the enclosed proxy form for the holder's account number and the proxy access number.
+- (a) completing, dating and signing the enclosed Proxy and returning it to the Company's transfer agent, Computershare Trust Company of Canada ("Computershare"), by fax within North America at 1-866-249-7775, outside North America at 1-416-263-9524, or by mail to the 9th Floor, 100 University Avenue, Toronto, Ontario, M5J 2Y1 or by hand delivery at 3rd Floor, 510 Burrard Street, Vancouver, British Columbia, Canada V6C 3B9; - (b) using a touch-tone phone to transmit voting choices to a toll-free number.
+Registered Shareholders must follow the instructions of the voice response system and refer to the enclosed Proxy for the toll free number, the holder's account number and the proxy access number; or - (c) using the internet through the website of the Company's transfer agent at www.computershare.com/ca/proxy.
+Registered Shareholders must follow the instructions that appear on the screen and refer to the enclosed Proxy for the holder's account number and the Proxy access number.

-In all cases ensuring that the proxy must be received at least 48 hours (excluding Saturdays, Sundays and holidays) before the Meeting or any adjournment thereof at which the proxy is to be used.
+In all cases ensuring that the Proxy must be received by no later than 10:00 AM (PST) on September 10, 2019 or at least 48 hours (excluding Saturdays, Sundays and holidays) before any adjournment of the Meeting at which the Proxy is to be used.